 Highlight & Contour

-Another product I didn’t realize I would love or find necessary until I tried it.
-Contour kits have become all the rave in the past years and one of my sisters let me try hers out when I was visiting.
-I was impressed to find that I could add definition to my face and emphasize features like my cheekbones and nose.
+Another one of the travel-size toiletries I didn’t realize I would love or find necessary until I tried it.
+Contour kits have become all the rave in the past years.
+When I first tried a contour kit I was impressed to find that I could add definition to my face and emphasize features like my cheekbones and nose.

 Makeup Setting Spray